-The Nuveen Lifecycle Funds are designed to accommodate the needs of a broad range of investors seeking an effective and convenient tool with which to achieve retirement savings objectives.
-Depending on an investor's personal situation and risk profile, the Nuveen Lifecycle Funds can be appropriately used as a standalone investment that serves as an exclusive means of retirement savings, or as a component within a broader retirement plan that includes retirement income from additional sources.
-All elements incorporated in the Nuveen Lifecycle Funds' design, including the glidepath and mix of underlying investments, are structured to seek high returns while maintaining targeted, risk-managed exposure across a wide range of asset classes and market segments.
-These qualities make the Nuveen Lifecycle Funds an excellent solution for investors at all stages of retirement planning to pursue favorable investment outcomes over a range of investment time horizons.
+The Nuveen Lifecycle Index Funds are designed to accommodate the needs of a broad range of investors seeking an effective yet convenient tool with which to achieve retirement savings objectives.
+Depending on an investor's personal situation and risk profile, the Nuveen Lifecycle Index Funds can be appropriately used as a standalone investment that serves as an exclusive means of retirement savings, or as a component within a broader retirement plan that includes retirement income from additional sources.
+All elements incorporated in the Nuveen Lifecycle Index Funds' design, including the glidepath and mix of underlying investments, are structured to seek high returns while maintaining targeted, risk-managed exposure across a wide range of asset classes and market segments.
+These qualities make the Nuveen Lifecycle Index Funds an excellent solution for investors at all stages of retirement planning to pursue favorable investment outcomes over a range of investment time horizons.

-The Nuveen Lifecycle Funds reflect the vast resources of the firm across Nuveen's investment areas, as well as the experienced portfolio management team.
+The Nuveen Lifecycle Index Funds reflect the vast resources of the firm across Nuveen's investment areas, as well as the experienced portfolio management team.
 The team continually strives to ensure that the funds reflect our best thinking.
 Accordingly, the funds may well continue to evolve over time.

 As with all mutual funds, the principal value of your investment is not guaranteed at any time, including at the target date.
 Also, please note that the target date is an approximate date when investors are expected to begin withdrawing from the fund.
+In addition to the fees and expenses associated with the Nuveen Lifecycle Index Funds, there is exposure to fees and expenses associated with the underlying funds.